What bridge?

 posted in: Balkans 2014 | 0

 Today I remembered why I love to travel.
 It’s not to see a famous and beautiful bridge and walk the cobbled streets of an “Old Town.”
-It’s not to buy the same tacky, made-in-China souvenirs that are sold in shop after shop.
+Nor is it to buy the same tacky, made-in-China souvenirs that are sold in shop after shop.
 It’s not even to eat the local food (although that’s pretty important) or to see beautiful scenery (although that’s definitely important too).

 Yes, I took pictures of the bridge.
 In daytime and after dark.